cisocrgroup/pocoweb/frontend/public_html/doc.md

-Adminstrators can download a pool containing all their [owned projects](#user-content-api-get-user-pool) or a [global pool](#user-content-api-get-global-pool) containing data of all projects in pocoweb.
+Adminstrators can download a pool containing all their [owned projects](#user-content-api-get-user-pool) or a [global pool](#user-content-api-get-global-pool) containing data of all projects in PoCoWeb.
 If for some reason a project should not be part of this global pool it is possible to set the variable `pooled` to `false` in the projects's settings.